 Frequently asked questions

-Are these healthcare scheduling tools direct Dule competitors?
+Are these tools all direct competitors to Dule?

-Who should stay with a portal-based healthcare scheduling platform?
+Who should stay with a portal-first healthcare platform?

-Teams that need structured intake, deep EHR integration, and a workflow that mostly stays inside one organization may still prefer a portal-first system.
+Teams whose workflow mostly stays inside one system and one provider environment may still prefer a portal-first model.

 Who should look at Dule first?

-Teams that spend too much time coordinating patients, specialists, and staff across independent systems and communication channels should look at Dule first.
+Teams that keep losing time at the coordination layer between patients, specialists, and staff across different systems should look at Dule first.